bassamanator/bassamanator/README.md

 Some of the tech I work with:
 React, Javascript, Typescript, Formik, Strapi, Node, React-Query, Yup, Postgresql

+My main hobby these days is 3D printing!
 <!---
 bassamanator/bassamanator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.